min2ha/ukwa-site/content/target/37228/index.en.md

   "subject": "EU Referendum"
 }

-# OpenDemocracy: Cameron's renegotiation speech andintra-EU immigration: how the web reacted

 Using natural language processing (NLP) techniques, they have analysed reactions to Cameron’s speech on Twitter, focusing in particular on the sensitive issue of intra-EU migration.